International Jugglers' Association: IJA Juggling Championships

-IJA Online Juggling Championship
+IJA Online Juggling Championships

-In response to COVID-19, IJA created an annual event based on IJA Stage Championships normally held at the annual IJA Festival, but with some modifications to accommodate the circumstances.
+In response to COVID-19, IJA created an annual event based on IJA Juggling Championships normally held at the annual IJA Festival, but with some modifications to accommodate the circumstances.
 Instead of a live event, videos submissions judged by the entire attending IJA membership in five categories of Juggling Difficulty, Juggling Creativity, Juggling Execution, Entertainment Value, and Presentation.